videoDAC/streaming-back-end/README.md

 ### Special feature

 The platform will also "shrink" AV digital content into "lighter" formats.
+This is also known as "Transcoding".

-This has the following advantages for viewers:
+Transcoding has the following advantages for viewers:

 - __Faster load time__ - the stream starts straight away, because less data is required (up to 900x less)